|

 party software applications load on startup for quickstart or

-to run some update agent and will launch just fine from their
+to run some update agent, but will launch just fine from their

 As